nasser/illness/README.md

 Expects `monodis` and `peverify` to be available.

 ```
-$ mono path/to/Illness.exe assemly.dll
+$ mono path/to/Illness.exe assembly.dll path/to/other/assemblies...
 ```

 Naviate browser to [localhost:2718](http://localhost:2718/) to see C#/MSIL.
-Contents update when the assemly changes.
+Contents update when the assembly changes.
+If the assembly depends on other assemblies, their directories can be passed in as well.

 ## Building
 Depends on [Mono MDK](http://www.mono-project.com/download/).